-You find yourself here because you or a loved one has been diagnosed with a brain tumor, and you are in the midst of the battle.
+You find yourself here because you or a loved one has been diagnosed with glioblastoma multiforme and you are in the midst of the battle.
 Here’s what you should know:

 You are not alone.
 Help is available.

-The Glioblastoma Support Network is a 501(c)(3) nonprofit organization dedicated to providing resources to caregivers of anyone facing an aggressive brain tumor, including glioblastoma.
-Our organization was founded by a group of caregivers who have walked the same path as many of those seeking assistance.
-We understand that it feels like you’re “stumbling through the dark” while having to make monumental decisions for a loved one battling a brain tumor, one of the most complex and challenging diagnoses.
+The Glioblastoma Support Network is a 501c3 nonprofit organization dedicated to providing resources to caregivers of anyone suffering from an aggressive type of brain cancer known as glioblastoma multiforme.
+Our organization was founded by a group of caregivers who have walked the same path as many of those who seek assistance.
+We understand that it feels like you’re “stumbling through the dark” while having to make monumental decisions for a loved one struggling with glioblastoma, one of the most cruel and deadly forms of brain cancer.

-Our support network is designed to be a source of information and resources for YOU.
+Our glioblastoma support network is meant to be a place of information and resources for YOU.
 The information provided here is meant to offer educational resources and support to guide you on your journey through this difficult time.
-This information is not intended as medical advice.
+This information is not meant to be medical advice.

 Donate and support Brain Cancer Awareness